Syed Fasih Iqbal

 Syed Fasih Iqbal, also spelled as Syed Faseih Iqbal, was a Pakistani senator and journalist.
 He was the founder and editor-in-chief of The Balochistan Times, an English-language newspaper based in Quetta; Zamana and Balochistan Times and.
 He also served as a president of Council of Pakistan Newspaper Editors (CPNE).

 Fasih was born on 10 January 1936 in Allahabad.
-He attended the University of the Punjab and received BA degree in journalism.
+He attended the University of the Punjab and received a BA degree in journalism.

 He served as a member of the Senate of Pakistan between 1985 and 1988.
 In March 1988, he was re-elected as a senator and served until March 1994.

 He died in 2014 after a brief illness.